Future Students: Graduates

 Masters in Business Administration (MBA)

-2013-2014: MBA program cost is $575/credit hour and applicable fees and books.
-Most students register for 9 credit hours per semester.
+2014-2015: MBA program cost is $598/credit hour and applicable fees and books.
+Most students register for 6- 9 credit hours per semester.

 Masters in Education (MEd)

-2013-2014: MEd program cost is $470/credit hour and applicable fees and books.
+2014-2015: MEd program cost is $489/credit hour and applicable fees and books.
 Most students register for 12 + credit hours per semester.

 Students are eligible to apply for federal direct student loans, which generally covers the full cost of the program.
 The student must submit a FAFSA to Schreiner University to start the process.

 Students in the MEd program are eligible to apply for the Teach Grant, which is a grant with service obligations.
-It is a $4000 per year grant, but reverts to a loan if you don’t complete the service agreement.
+It was originally a $4000 per year grant but the government has been reducing it slightly over recent semesters so see the Financial Aid office for the most recent numbers.
+It does reverts to a loan if you don’t complete the service agreement.
 Read about the Federal Requirements before contacting the Office of Financial Aid for more information.